First appointed as judge: December 2009 (Gauteng, Johannesburg)

 JSC commissioner and EFF leader Julius Malema pounced on the SCA decision in Matojane’s April 2021 interview, interrogating the judge on his findings in a way that made many in the room uneasy.
 In a firm response, Matojane said he “cannot second-guess the matter”: “I have said what I had to say [in my judgment].
 I am constrained [by it].”

 This was not the end of the matter, as CASAC subsequently filed a complaint against Malema with Parliament’s ethics committee.
 Following an investigation, Malema was found guilty of breaching Parliament’s code of ethics for his questioning of Matojane, adding that as a representative of the National Assembly he should not have asked questions no issues and cases that relate to him personally.
 Malema was ordered to apologise to Matojane.
 Malema has taken the committee’s decision on review and has interdicted the apology sanction.

 A member of the South African Chapter of the International Association of Women Judges, Matojane has had four acting stints at the Supreme Court of Appeal (SCA).

-Gauteng High Court judge Matojane served at the Land Claims Court in 2013 and acted as its Judge President in 2014.
+Matojane served as a judge of the Land Claims Court in 2013 and acted as its Judge President in 2014.
 He also acted at the Constitutional Court (2015), the Lesotho Constitutional Court (2017) and at the Competition Appeal Court (2020).

 April 2021 Interview